ASP.NET vs ASP.NET Core

 Major Benefits

-When ASP.NET just appeared, it impressed .NET developers with multiple useful benefits – now, however, they sound somewhat less promising, because Core inherited most of them.
+When ASP.NET first appeared, it impressed .NET developers with multiple useful benefits.
+Now, however, they sound somewhat less promising because Core inherited most of them.
 Still, let’s take a look at the main positive aspects of .NET as they will also help us understand Core’s functionality better.

 • Security and access control: the codebase is protected with Microsoft authentication; developers can also configure safety settings early on during development;